h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + draw boxplots for one categorical variable
-DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals vis page is the same - set from common configuration DONE + drive boxplot y-axis ticks with configuration
+DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals
+       vis page is the same - set from common configuration DONE + drive boxplot y-axis ticks with configuration DONE + add variable property for axis variable config to replace label
+DONE + improve boxplot width when there are a small number of classes
+       --> make narrower boxes and a narrower plot overall

 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
 + style y-axis label like scatterplots on residuals vis

-+ improve boxplot width when there are a small number of classes --> make narrower boxes and a narrower plot overall ? hide x-axis baseline?
+? hide x-axis baseline?
-+ add name property for axis variable config to replace label
++ support config for axis label placement
++ link category class dropdown to boxplots
++ support absolute px values for boxPadding in addition to boxPaddingProportion
++ translate x-axis line vertically to be at 0 on y-axis